cloudtnt-rcl/RCL.CloudTnT.Specification/README.md

 }
 ```

-The signature of the JWT should be created by signing the JWT with the holder's private key.
+The signature of the JWT should be created by signing the JWT with the issuer's private key.

 In accordance with the JWT specification, the JWT should be derived from: